hkiang01/Smartphone-Multi-Modal-Sensing/README.md

   - See analysis/steps.py

+  - Algorithm: We compute sqrt(Accel.x^2 + Accel.y^2 + Accel.z^2) - 9.81, to compute the Energy in a
-  - Algorithm: At a zero crossing of the Accel.x, observe adjacent data points a,b where a and b are of opposite signs.
-If a and b both have a magnitude above a threshold, it's a step
+    given step in time.
+Then, we observe adjacent data points a,b where a and b are of opposite signs.
+    If a and b both have a magnitude above a threshold, it counts as a step

 ###Stage 4: